 COLUMBIA, S.C.
 (AP) — A fourth business executive faces criminal charges stemming from a federal investigation into a failed multibillion-dollar project to build two nuclear reactors in South Carolina, authorities announced Wednesday.

-Westinghouse was the lead contractor in the project to build the reactors at the V.C.
-Summer site in Fairfield County.
+Jeffrey A. Benjamin was a former senior vice president for Westinghouse Electric Co., the lead contractor to build two new reactors at the V.C.
+Summer plant.
 South Carolina Electric & Gas Co. parent company SCANA Corp. and state-owned utility company Santee Cooper spent nearly $10 billion on the project before halting construction in 2017 following Westinghouse’s bankruptcy.

 He now faces multiple felony counts of fraud, according to an indictment.

 Benjamin, who supervised all nuclear projects for Westinghouse, received information throughout 2016 and 2017 that the two V.C.
 Summer reactors were behind schedule and over budget, prosecutors said.